papaya0712/quantybt/README.md

   Monte Carlo simulation engine for risk estimation and statistical robustness.
   Outputs full distribution metrics and p-values for Sharpe, Sortino, Calmar, Max Drawdown, and more.

+- **Permutation**
+  Second Monte Carlo simulation engine for detecting data mining biases.

 - **LocalSensitivityAnalyzer**
   Uses finite-difference-style perturbations to quickly screen for unstable or sensitive parameters.

 - **GlobalSensitivityAnalyzer**
   Performs full grid search across 2D parameter space for global insight into strategy behavior.
+Morris screening may incoming.

 - **Loader**
   Integrated crypto data loader using [CCXT](https://github.com/ccxt/ccxt).
   Fetches and saves Binance historical data, no API key required.
+Fetched data has no gaps, 0 or NaN values when not fetching random low cap coins.

 ---